nikhilbuilds/scriptassist/README.md

 ## 1. Formatting.

-### Prettier was emitting several lint errors which were resolved in this commit <add commit here> .
+### Prettier was emitting several lint errors which were resolved.
 This is important since consistent styling is improtant for a large codebase as it enhances readability and maintainability.

 ## 2. Blocking Error Fix -